Strythio/DiscordWordCloudBot/README.md

 3) Then, type :generate_wordclouds
 4) When that's done, go to the channel you'd like them to appear in and type :post_wordclouds

+To edit the settings used to generate the wordclouds, edit the variables at the beginning of wordcloud_gen.py